 However, if you decide to keep the home (by becoming a landlord) then you pay property taxes on the home.
 Some landlords build that into their rent.
 However, keep in mind that becoming a landlord does come with its share of headaches.

 They won’t do it because they’re malicious.
 They’ll just have legal rights.

 Sometimes estates get complicated, and when multiple parties all own a share of an inherited asset, selling it may be the only fair way to make sure everyone gets what they’re entitled to.

 However, this may mean there are disagreements about which offers to accept, how much money to ask for and other factors.
 At Big State Home Buyers we’ve helped families navigate these situations so the sale doesn’t drag on for months.

 If you had a close relationship with the deceased, you’re not just selling your home–you’re selling memories.
-Selling the home becomes another step in saying goodbye, and it can be challenging.
-This is when it is very important to get advice from outside experts.
-Otherwise, you may pass up a good deal because you think the home is worth more than it actually is.
+Selling the home becomes another challenging step in saying goodbye.

-All anyone needs to become a home investor is a pile of money.
-There is no test.
-There is no certification process.
-That means if you’re looking to an investor to sell your inherited home you need to do everything you can to investigate the investor’s reputation.
-Don’t take the first lowball offer you get and assume it’s the very best an investor can do.
+If you want to sell your inherited house to an investor, do everything you can to investigate the investor’s reputation.
+Don’t take the first low ball offer you get and assume it’s the very best an investor can do.

 Don’t simply Google “Houston investors” and take whatever comes up.
 Take the time to read reviews and investigate websites.